 Completion of the Nippers Form does NOT imply admission to the club.

-Any Online applications submitted for a child that has not turned 4 will not be held.
+Any Online applications submitted for a child before that will not be held.

 Children start at the Nippers Academy in the September of the year they turn five years of age (Jan-Dec).